 - North-South ridge traverse AD+ W.A.B.
 Coolidge with Christian Almer 1884, August 15th

 - South-North ridge traverse D- E. Frendo – F. Woehrlè

 - Danse avec les loups (SW Face) D, 5c max (5b obbl.)
-350 m. + 300 m. along the crest S. Pusnel and Cherbonnier 1999 - The great modern classic of the peak, allow a pleasant climb on solid rock, developing on 12 pitches and besides along a section of the summit ridge.
+350 m. + 300 m. along the crest S. Pusnel and Cherbonnier 1999 - The great classic modern of the mountain, allowing a pleasant climb on solid rock and developing on 12 pitches and besides along a section of the summit ridge.

 Danse avec les loups report - French scale